 In 2019 a new outreach initiative was considered where over 12 months the Fellowship for Indigenous Leadership would be working towards reaching individuals and communities across Victoria supporting activities that foster leadership in its many forms for the benefit of community.
-As a starting point we have identified applicants who this year have demonstrated leadership potential combined with projects that will build grassroots connections with community and encourage confidence in those communities.
+As a starting point the Selection Panel identified and recommended applicants who have demonstrated leadership potential combined with projects that will build grassroots connections with community and encourage confidence in those communities.

 Sherree is a Gilgar Gunditjmara woman from Gunditjmara country in South West Victoria and lives in Heywood.

 She is confident her program can enhance wellbeing for community members, both mental and physical, and develop their confidence and sense of freedom to pursue goals, in similar ways that took her on the Woor-Dungin/Koondee Woonga-gat Toor-rong journey.

 Troy is Gunditjmara on his mother’s side and Yorta Yorta/Dja Dja Wurrung on his father’s side who grew up in Heywood and has lived there for the majority of his life.

 The main aim for his program will be the creation of a boy’s youth group, for Aboriginal youth aged 5-21 in the Glenelg Shire, Portland and Heywood, areas.
 Once establishing a group of participants, fortnightly gatherings would be held with alternating between ‘on-country’ and ‘off-country’, focusing on a different outcome of the program.